 7. FEATURES VS. PRICE

 It’s also good to keep in mind that your competitor might be cheaper but not necessarily the best program for the consumer.
 You have the opportunity to present a product that is exactly right for your customers, even though it might not be as cheap as the loans they can get next door.
 For example, you can offer a one time close product that eliminates the need for a borrower to re-qualify for a permanent or take-out loan.
 The borrower knows their permanent interest rate from day one!

-USDA recently announced a pilot program to enhance certain features of the existing single family construction-to-permanent financing option.
+USDA recently announced updates to enhance certain features of the existing single family construction-to-permanent financing option.
 The enhancements allow the lender a new option to immediately pool the loan into a mortgage-backed security to eliminate the need for loan modification or re-amortization after construction.

 Solutions like these are game-changers for the housing market and help combat housing issues by making consumer construction lending mainstream.

 Want to learn more?
 Find the construction lending resources you need to enhance your product knowledge.